 Comprehensive sorption studies have been carried out on FEBEX clay, a Spanish bentonite with 98% smectite content, exhaustively characterized in the frame of the Spanish nuclear waste safety case, within the homonymous projects (Huertas et al., 2000) and other international projects.
 Fundamental chemical parameters of FEBEX bentonite were analysed to support geochemical modelling (Fernández et al., 2004).
-The radionuclides whose sorption was analysed include anions like selenite (Mayordomo et al., 2016; Missana et al., 2009) and cations of different valence: Cs (Missana et al., 2014; Missana et al., 2004), Ca, Co, Sr (Mayordomo et al., 2019; Missana et al., 2009; Missana et al., 2014; Missana et al., 2007; Missana et al., 2008b), Ga (Benedicto et al., 2014a; Benedicto et al., 2014b; Missana et al., 2009), Pu (Begg et al., 2015), Np (Benedicto et al., 2014a), U (Missana et al., 2009; Missana et al., 2004) and other elements considered as actinide analogues (Galunin et al., 2009; Galunin et al., 2010).
-Radionuclide sorption on FEBEX smectite was mainly described by cation exchange and surface complexation, that was interpreted considering a 2-sites (weak, SwOH, and strong, SsOH) non-electrostatic model (NEM).
+The radionuclides whose sorption was analysed include anions like selenite (Mayordomo et al., 2016; Missana et al., 2009) and cations of different valence: Cs (Missana et al., 2014; Missana et al., 2004), Ca, Co, Sr (Mayordomo et al., 2019; Missana et al., 2009; Missana and Garcia-Gutierrez, 2007; Missana et al., 2008b), Ga (Benedicto et al., 2014a; Benedicto et al., 2014b; Missana et al., 2009), Pu (Begg et al., 2015), Np (Benedicto et al., 2014a), U (Missana et al., 2009; Missana et al., 2004) and other elements considered as actinide analogues (Galunin et al., 2009; Galunin et al., 2010).
+Radionuclide sorption on FEBEX smectite was mainly described by cation exchange and surface complexation, that was interpreted considering a 2-sites (weak, SwOH, and strong, SsOH) nonelectrostatic model (NEM).
 The sorption irreversibility of some radionuclides onto FEBEX bentonite was also analysed (Begg et al., 2015; Missana et al., 2004).
+Recently, new sorption data on FEBEX bentonite became available for selenite, Ra, Ba, Cd, Co, Zn, Ni.
+Emphasis of the sorption study was on development of sorption models, transfer of sorption data from dispersed to compacted state, sorption reversibility and sorption competition (See contributions of Garcia Guttierez et al. and Missana et al. in the final technical report of the project FUTURE project (Maes et al., 2024))

-2.4.2.2 Opalinus Clay
+2.5.2.2 Opalinus Clay

 Similar as in the case of bentonite for the Swiss safety case, sorption measurements have been carried out on Opalinus Clay and related formations.
 Reports on these studies were published by Lauber et al. (2000) and Baeyens et al. (2014a).
-The bottom-up approach was tested on a number of data sets (Bradbury and Baeyens, 2011a; Marques Fernandes et al., 2015)).
+The bottom-up approach was tested on a number of data sets (Bradbury and Baeyens, 2011b; Marques Fernandes et al., 2015)).

-2.4.2.3 Boom Clay
+2.5.2.3 Boom Clay

-Within the geological disposal program in Belgium (co-ordinated by ONDRAF/NIRAS), sorption studies have been performed by SCK CEN to complement the radionuclide migration studies.
-(Van Laer et al., 2016) give an overview of all the sorption experiments performed on Boom Clay and the main constituting minerals illite and montmorillonite.
+Within the geological disposal program in Belgium (coordinated by ONDRAF/NIRAS), sorption studies have been performed by SCK CEN to complement the radionuclide migration studies.
+(Van Laer et al., 2016) gives an overview of all the sorption experiments performed on Boom Clay and the main constituting minerals illite and montmorillonite.
 Particularly for these studies is the emphasis on the influence of Natural Organic Matter (NOM) on the radionuclide sorption behaviour.
 The Boom Clay contains considerable amount of organic matter that exhibits an important interaction (complexation, colloid formation) with a wide variety of radionuclides (transition metals, lanthanides, actinides) changing its sorption behaviour.

-2.4.2.4 Boda Claystone
+2.5.2.4 Boda Claystone